tarantool/doc/doc/reference/reference_rock/dbms.rst

     ---
     ...

-Create a Lua function that will connect to the PostgreSQL server, (using some factory default values for the port and user and password), retrieve one row, and display the row.
+Create a Lua function that will connect to a PostgreSQL server, (using some factory default values for the port and user and password), retrieve one row, and display the row.
 For explanations of the statement types used here, read the Lua tutorial earlier in the Tarantool user manual.